jbethancourt/aws-serverless-microservices/README.md

 Let's test our newly created function.
 We haven't created DynamoDB and the API yet, so we'll do a sample echo operation.
 The function should output whatever input we pass.

-1. Click the "Test" option under the "Function Overview" section.
+1. Click the "Test" option under the "Function Overview" section and select "Configure test event"

 ![Configure test events](./images/lambda-test-event-create.jpg)